Laune Mountaineering

 Running clothes etc will work fairly well to start you off on easier walks but are not made for a whole day of varied weather.

-If you are buying a something new buy a good quality proper mountaineering item such as North Face, Colombia, Berghaus, Sprayway etc. Trespass are one of the cheapest of the good brands.
-Don't buy the cheaper leisure clothes such as Regatta or Portwest, (these are fine for a shorter low-level hikes but not good for a whole day out).
-O'Sullivans in Killarney and Landers in Tralee stock quality items (TK Maxx have some items but they can't give advice).
+If you are buying a something new buy a good quality mountaineering item such as North Face, Colombia, Berghaus, Sprayway etc. Trespass are one of the cheapest of the good brands.
+O'Sullivan's Outdoors in Killarney and Landers in Tralee stock quality items (TK Maxx have some items but they can't give advice).
 You only need one set of mountaineering clothes, buy the best you can afford.
 It is advisable to always have extra layers and a hat and gloves as it may be cold at the top, even on the finest summer day.
-It’s important to avoid cotton, which is both slow-drying and gets heavy when wet.
-NO DENIM (see below)
+Avoid cotton, which is both slow-drying and gets heavy when wet.
+NO DENIM (see 'Be Prepared and Don't Wear Denim' item below).

 List of Basics

-drying trousers.
-For very cold weather wear base layer leggings under your
+Trousers or Leggings (Avoid cotton and NO DENIM!
+Choose lightweight, quick-drying trousers.
+For very cold weather wear base layer leggings under your trousers.
+Some hikers wear base layer leggings/tights instead of trousers.

-them on and off over your boots, gore-tex is always good.
+them on and off over your boots.
+Goretex recommended.

 Recommended Extras

-Survival Bag (either a bevy bag or an aluminium type survival bag)
+Survival Bag (group shelter, bivvy bag or space-blanket type survival bag)

 Large plastic bag to line your backpack and stop your stuff getting wet